+357-22-232-044

 Cyprus House Price Index dynamics year-on-year graph

-Paphos has one of Cyprus’s highest annual apartment price increases: 10,3%.
-House prices also showed a solid 5,7% growth.
-Residential property prices, in general, grew by 6,8% over the year.
+Paphos experienced one of Cyprus's highest annual apartment price increases at 8.3%.
+House prices also showed a solid 5.7% growth.
+Residential property prices, in general, grew by 6.8% over the year.

-Nicosia is the country’s capital district.
-Apartment prices in the area grew by 4,4% annually, and house prices grew by 4,2%.
-Overall annual residential property growth was 4,3%.
+Nicosia, the country's capital district, saw apartment prices grow by 5.1% annually, while house prices grew by 4.3%.
+Overall annual residential property growth was 4.6%.

 Taxes on Cyprus property